sticknycu/EnterItems/README.md

 # EnterItems
-EnderItem is for my serrver
+EnterItem is for my serrver